OlivierLD/raspberry-coffee/README.md

 ###### Raspberry Pi as an Access Point _and_ Internet access.
 Your Raspberry Pi can be turned into an Access Point, this means that it generates its own network, so you can connect to it from other devices (other Raspberry Pis, laptops, tablets, smart-phones, ESP8266, etc).
-It can be appropriate when there is no network in the area you ar in, for example when sailing in the middle of the ocean, kayaking in a remote place, hiking in the boonies, etc.
+It can be appropriate when there is no network in the area you are in, for example when sailing in the middle of the ocean, kayaking in a remote place, hiking in the boonies, etc.

 Setting up the Raspberry Pi to be an access point is well documented on the [Adafruit website](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/install-software).